- SAP and the IT media have aggressively pushed S/4HANA.

 “The new software “in its simplicity represents a powerful and highly configurable suite of software solutions that can make business easier – thus creating clarity and generating the value that organizations desire.”
 So much for the promise of the consultants.”

 This is not true.
-S/4HANA is more complex in its implementation than ECC and is not simpler.
+S/4HANA is more involved in its implementation than ECC and is not simpler.